Session Lead

 Last updated

-The Session Leadsβs role is that of a director.
+The Session Leads’s role is that of a director.
 You are tasked with taking control of the flow of the session and making sure it proceeds in a way that is beneficial not only to trainees but to volunteers as well.
 In the classroom, people will look to you as a figure of authority and leadership.
 As a Session Lead, you are ultimately responsible for what is taught in the session, the pace and the involvement of our other volunteers.
 It is an important and impactful role where you can have a huge impact on our trainees' education.

 Your responsibility as a Session Lead is to teach the learning goals for each week and make sure that all trainees can keep up with the session.

-Your primary role as a Session Lead is to coordinate and control the session.
-It is your job to guide the trainees and teaching assistants through the lesson plan and understand when people need more time or more guidance.
-Use your teaching assistants to help guide you in these efforts. | Before each lesson, you should organize with the other mentors what and how you are planning on delivering the content.
-It is so important that you - and the rest of the people youβre teaching with - thoroughly understand the content being taught and are prepared to deliver it to the team.
-Before each lesson you should understand the schedule for the day, when each exercise will be taught and how they will be delivered. | Teaching should always take the smallest amount of your time as you should move to examples as soon as you feel the trainees are ready.
-Where possible you should practice Active Teaching which means that you are responsive to the trainees' questions and misunderstandings. |
+Before each lesson, you should organize with the other mentors what and how you are planning on delivering the content.
+It is so important that you - and the rest of the people you’re teaching with - thoroughly understand the content being taught and are prepared to deliver it to the team.
+Before each lesson you should understand the schedule for the day, when each exercise will be taught and how they will be delivered.

 At HackYourFuture we give our teachers lots of freedom to teach the way they want to.
 The only thing you need to do is teach the learning goals for each week.
 That is because the assignments are based on these learning goals and we don't want our trainees to struggle too much with completing them.